apache/metron/metron-deployment/README.md

 ## How do I deploy Metron within AWS?

-#### Who is this for?
-If you are a developer wanting to test Metron at-scale on a multi-node cluster, then this is the right option for you.
-If you want to run Metron in AWS with real data for either testing or production, then this is NOT the right option for you.

-**Warning** This is only intended for short-lived testing and developed.
+**WARNING**: This is only intended for short-lived testing and development.
 This deployment method has the following severe limitations.
 * The cluster is not secured in any way.
 It is up to you to manually secure it.
 * The cluster will not survive a reboot.

+#### Who is this for?
+If you are a developer wanting to test Metron at-scale on a multi-node cluster, then this is the right option for you.
+If you want to run Metron in AWS with real data for either testing or production, then this is NOT the right option for you.

 #### What does this do?
 This deploys Metron on an automatically provisioned 10-node cluster.
 This installs real sources of telemetry like Bro, Snort, and YAF, but feeds those sensors with canned pcap data.